ofasgard/knox/README.md

 # knox

 A package containing implementations of port knocking using the libpcap wrappers in Google's gopacket library.
 You can use it to create services that monitor your network interfaces for a specific sequence of ports, even if the ports in question are closed.
-This package includes support for executing an arbitrary "payload" after a successful port knock occurs, and tracks which IP address it received the sequence from.
+When a successful port knock is detected, information about the triggering packet is exposed by the package so that you can act on it as you please.

 ## Dependencies